CerealeZ/cerealez/README.md

 # Samuel José Haro

-Software Engineer - A Javascript/Typescript enjoyer.
+Software Engineer – A JavaScript/TypeScript enjoyer.

 - Building amazing stuff in Node.
-- Accesibility caring.
+- Passionate about accessibility.
-- I love CSS so bad 💜
+- Hopelessly in love with CSS 💜

 Trying to reach me?
-Check my links! _All it costs is your love!_
+Check my links! *All it costs is your love!*

 <!--
 **CerealeZ/cerealez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.